How to Take Care of a Cat With Arthritis

 Take Care of a Cat With Arthritis

-Detecting arthritis in cats can be challenging since they are experts at concealing pain.
-However, there are several telltale signs and symptoms that can help you determine if your feline companion is suffering from this joint condition.
+However, several telltale signs and symptoms can help you determine if your feline companion is suffering from this joint condition.
 By keenly observing their behavior and seeking professional guidance, you can provide timely care and support to improve their quality of life.

 1. Changes in Mobility: One of the most noticeable signs is a decrease in mobility.
 Arthritic cats may move more slowly, experience stiffness when getting up, or have difficulty climbing stairs or jumping onto elevated surfaces.